-‘Vintage’ and ‘Youth’, meanwhile, contrast each other in the same way that Crandon herself does; a young woman looking to the past for inspiration in musicians like Elvis Presley and Louis Prima
+‘Vintage’ and ‘Youth’, meanwhile, contrast each other in the same way that Crandon herself does; a young woman looking to the past for inspiration in musicians like Presley and Prima

 Crandon’s musical background has meant that instrumental experimentation dates back much further than playing shows.
-Her father, having spent his youth dabbling in bands, introduced her to the guitar before she entered adolescence, while a single song taught to her by a friend on piano blossomed into a proficiency on keys.
-She admits that there’s “a lot more to learn”, but also asserts the importance of writing.
+Her father, having spent his youth dabbling in bands, introduced her to the guitar before she entered adolescence; a single song taught to her by a friend on the piano blossomed into a proficiency on keys.
+She admits that there’s a lot more to learn, but also asserts the importance of writing.
 “The best songs come from mental conflict – when you can’t find a solution but you can’t talk about it either.”
 On the subject of songwriting as socio-political commentary, she laughs and says it’s “fair enough for those who do, but I don’t take myself too seriously.”

 ‘Here, people follow each other whereas different styles of music are worshipped in different parts of America.
 It would be interesting to go out to America and see where I make a bit of a wave.’

-Look out for El Reco, out on 26 April.
+Look out for Go Funk Yourself, out on 26 April.